 With most software-based POS systems, you simply purchase the equipment and install the software.
 It’s a one-and-done deal, and allows you to focus on generating revenue instead of paying another monthly bill.
 At the end of the day, the cloud-based SaaS business model transforms your cash register and other equipment from assets to liabilities.

 Spending on cybersecurity is expected to top $60 billion in 2017 according to analysts, and cyberattacks are on the rise.
 Your business may not directly be attacked, but by using the cloud, you’ll become part of a bigger, more valuable target for hackers.

 With a software-based POS platform, you can simply keep your data off the internet, which is where it’s safest.
-You lose a lot of convenience, but gain a level of security.
+You lose a lot of convenience, but gain some security.
 Keep in mind, however, you’ll still need backup plans and if your data is compromised, the only technical support you’ll have is what’s in-house or available through your credit card processor.

 It’s also important to note that data breaches can still happen to software-based POS systems, and that no matter what POS system you use, you’ll need to adhere to PCI compliance regulations to help minimize your risk of security problems.

 Some cloud-based POS platforms only work online or on mobile devices.
 This can become a problem if internet connectivity is spotty.
 I once sat at a Shell station for 20 minutes watching management troubleshoot a cloud-based register that completely shut down operations.
 Gas pumps were connected to the malfunctioning system as well, so one employee had to stand outside in the cold to drive customers away.

 This inefficiency is a rare, but unavoidable, scenario that will inevitably happen.
 I’ve personally seen it at Walmart, grocery self-checkouts, and even the occasional bar or restaurant.
 When the internet goes down, you need a localized system to keep things going.